-- 1. Provide an overview of the extent and general condition of the current water infrastructure, which includes obtaining the following information: - a.
-Identification of the sections of the existing Clanwilliam and Lower Olifants canals that need urgent rehabilitation to avoid serious disruptions of the water supply; and - b.
+- 1. Provide an overview of the extent and general condition of the current bulk water infrastructure, which includes obtaining the following information: - Identification of the sections of the existing Clanwilliam and Lower Olifants canals that need urgent rehabilitation to avoid serious disruptions of the water supply; and - b.
 Maintenance or upgrade projects planned for the canal systems. - 2.
+Present an Implementation Action Plan. - Assess the desirability of diverting releases for downstream irrigators via the Clanwilliam Canal and Jan Dissels River, to meet the summer ecological flows in the lower Jan Dissels River.

-Obtain and present information regarding the current agricultural development, which includes: - a.
-The locality and extent of the agricultural areas; and b.
-The potential for further agricultural development adjacent to the existing development and the suitability of these areas in terms of topography, soil type, crops, ownership, etc.
+- 4. Obtain and present information regarding the current agricultural development, which includes: - a.
+The locality and extent of the agricultural areas; - b.
+The potential for further agricultural development adjacent to the existing development and the suitability of these areas in terms of topography, soil type, crops, ownership, etc.; and - c.
+The water requirements and allocations for the various areas and reconciliation with the information obtained in the Water Requirements Assessment Report.